JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 - There are default values which you don't have to set if you don't want to (file names, colors, font sizes, and so on).

-- Positions on the drawing are specified with coordinates stored in the Point type, and you can sometimes omit positions altogether.
+- Positions on the drawing are specified with x and y coordinates stored in the Point type, and you can sometimes omit positions altogether.

 - The text was placed at the origin point (0/0), and by default it's left aligned.